jrnold/r4ds-exercise-solutions/docs/EDA.md

 <img src="EDA_files/figure-html/unnamed-chunk-40-1.png" width="70%" style="display: block; margin: auto;" />

+#### Exercise 3 {.exercise}

-3. How does the price distribution of very large diamonds compare to small diamonds.
-Is it as you expect, or does it surprise you?
+> How does the price distribution of very large diamonds compare to small diamonds.
+> Is it as you expect, or does it surprise you?

 The distribution of very large diamonds is more variable.
 I'm not surprised, since I had a very weak prior about diamond prices.
 Ex post, I would reason that above a certain size other factors such as cut, clarity, color play more of a role in the price.

+#### Exercise 4 {.exercise}

-4. Combine two of the techniques you've learned to visualize the combined distribution of cut, carat, and price.
+> Combine two of the techniques you've learned to visualize the combined distribution of cut, carat, and price.

-There's lots of options to try: Here's a couple.
-What else did you try?
-What's the best way?
+There's lots of options to try, so readers may prodocue a variety of solutions.
+Here's a couple that I tried.

 ```r